Sempiternal-Futility/CanYouGuessTheNumber/README.md

 # CAN YOU GUESS THE NUMBER ?

-Once you start the game, it will ask your for the maximum number you want to guess from After that it will ask your for a number, if the number is very far it will tell you that it's far, otherwise it will tell you that its close
+Once you start the game, it will ask your for the maximum number you want to guess from.

+After that it will ask your for a number, if the number is very far it will tell you that it's far, otherwise it will tell you that its close

 This is how it works: